OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 ### 5.1 Header

-The purpose of this section is to set out the meta-data for the consent transaction.
-This section will contain the following fields:
+The purpose of this section is to set out administrative fields for the consent transaction.
+This section contains the following fields:

 | Receipt Field Label | Receipt Field Format | Data Field Name | Data Type | Example Data Input | Receipt Field Description | Purpose of Field  | Linked |
 | --- | --- | --- | --- | --- | --- | --- | --- |